rbms-bsc/DCRMR/_pages/Edition/Designation-of-edition.md

 >Example:
 >Designation of edition: <CITE>51st-100th</CITE>
->Note on edition statement: <CITE>The words "51st-100th" taken from t.p. verso</CITE>
+>Note on edition statement: <CITE>The words "51st-100th" taken from title page verso</CITE>

 If identification of the substantially unchanged impression is based on a publisherʹs code or number line or on information found in a reference source, supply an appropriate statement in square brackets, as needed.
 Indicate the basis for the statement in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.31.1](/DCRMR/edition/Note-on-edition-statement/#3.26.31.1)).